near/intents/escrow-swap/README.md

 - **Effects**:
   - Marks the escrow as `closed`.
   - Triggers `lost_found` internally to send leftover maker funds.
-  - Returns `true` if the contract storage was cleaned up (i.e. deleted) as part of the call; otherwise returns/propagates the Promise chain that settles transfers.
+  - Returns `true` if the contract was cleaned up (i.e. deleted) as part of the call
 - **Errors**: `Error::Unauthorized` when caller doesn't satisfy the above, `Error::InvalidData` when params mismatch.

 ### Sweeping: `escrow_lost_found(params: Params) -> PromiseOrValue<bool>`